Leftium/userfront-svelte/docs/index.md

 Add the file `env.locals` to the root of your project folder and fill in your account details.
 They will be used in the next steps.

-Instead of hard-coding them, SvelteKit provides access to environment variables:
+SvelteKit provides access to environment variables so we can avoid hard-coding them:

 - [$env/static/private](https://kit.svelte.dev/docs/modules#$env-static-private)
 - [$env/static/public](https://kit.svelte.dev/docs/modules#$env-static-public)